leantechnologies/link-sdk-ios-distribution/README.md

 }
 ```

-In Swift UI you must set up a `Lean.manager.view` for your further calls to populate into - in the example below you can see how to use `Lean.manager` to make a `link` call.
+In Swift UI you must set up a `LeanView` for your further calls to populate into.
+You can do this with `Lean.manager.generateView()` - in the example below you can see how to use `Lean.manager` to make a `link` call.

 ```
 // ContentView.swift